 A: The exact answer is unknowable until the end of the semester.
-For an approximate answer, see section 3 and compare your scores to the class distribution, which will typically be posted on Canvas for major assignments.
+For an approximate answer, see section 3 and compare your scores to the class distribution, which will typically be posted on Piazza for major assignments.
+Historical score and grade statistics are listed in Appendix C.

-- Q: Can I have an extension on an assignment?
-A: In case of extenuating circumansances (medical issue, personal emergency, etc.) of course; please contact the instructor/TA.
-In other cases, sometimes it may be appropriate to extend a deadline for the entire class (see "Fairness" in section 3). - Q: How can I improve my grade?
-A: Participate in lecture, come to office hours, study, ask questions, and start assignments early. (see "Fairness" and "Grading Corrections" in section 3) - Q: Why are exam scores so "low"?
+• Q: Can I have an extension on an assignment?

+A: In case of extenuating circumansances (medical issue, personal emergency, etc.), of course; please contact the instructor/TA.
+In exceptional cases, it may be appropriate to extend a deadline for the entire class, but such extensions may also be unfair to students who completed work by the original deadline. (see "Fairness" in section 3).
+If you think there is reason to extend a deadline for the class, please make the request well in advance of the deadline.

+• Q: How can I improve my grade?

+A: Participate in lecture, come to office hours, study, ask questions, and start assignments early.
+Score changes after-the-fact are not possible, i.e., do not ask about grade improvements after the semester has ended but instead prepare throughout the semester so you can best achieve the course's learning outcomes.
+See also: "Fairness" and "Grading Corrections" in section 3

+• Q: Why are exam scores so "low"?
 (Half the class "failed!")

 A: This course does not use an 90/80/70-percent scale.
 Such a scale is (1) arbitrary and (2) poorly-aligned with open-ended and challenging nature of upper-level and graduate courses such as this one.
-Instead, this course is graded on a curve based on the statistical distribution of course scores.
+In particular, rubrics (see Appendix B) for problem solving and proofs (both of which are a focus in this course) do not align well with a 90/80/70 scale, so lower scores do not necessarily indicate "failure."
+Rather, this course is graded on a curve based on the statistical distribution of course scores AND observed student effort.

-- Q: Why does this course grade on curve?
+• Q: Why does this course grade on curve?

 A: While there are arguments for and against curved grading, certain factors in this course support grading on a curve.
 Overall, curving supports robust determination of letter grades that are fair and consistent.
+Specifically:
-Specifically: - The open-ended and challenging nature of assessments in a grad-level course results in a wider distribution of scores than low-level courses that evaluate more limited outcomes (i.e., the lower levels of Bloom's taxonomy).
-Curving accommodates this wider distribution to produce grades that reflect learning outcomes.

-- Average scores change slightly over different terms, e.g., based on variations in difficulty of exam questions.
+- The open-ended and challenging nature of assessments in a grad-level course results in a wider distribution of scores than low-level courses that evaluate more limited outcomes (i.e., the lower levels of Bloom's taxonomy).
+Curving accommodates this wider distribution to produce grades that reflect learning outcomes - Average scores change slightly over different terms, e.g., based on variations in difficulty of exam questions.
 Curved grading ensures that letter grades remain consistent. - Many instructors employ ad-hoc curving if letter grade distributions don't match their intent.
-Instead, the systematic curved grading used in this course determines letter grades based on score statistics, eliminating ad-hoc decisions about what, when, and how to curve and thus providing better consistency in the final letter grades. - Q: Why does this course use... - Q: ...
+Instead, the systematic curved grading used in this course determines letter grades based on score statistics, eliminating ad-hoc decisions about what, when, and how to curve and thus providing better consistency and fairness in the final letter grades. - Q: Why does this course use... - Q: ...
 Microsoft OneDrive?
 A: MSOneDrive is the file storage system that ITS has chosen.
 RClone supports MSOneDrive, and the result is adequately usable.